-All research activities in 2012 were covered under the Laboratory's "site-wide" categorical exclusion for "Indoor Bench-Scale Research Projects and Conventional Laboratory Operations" which was submitted and approved by DOE-AMSO.
-This exclusion is valid through July 2013.
-Routine facility upgrades and renovations are covered under the Laboratory's "site-wide" categorical exclusion; "Renovations and maintenance activities for buildings, structures, infrastructures and equipment" which was also approved by DOE-AMSO and is valid until July 2013.
+All research activities in 2013 were covered under the Laboratory's "site-wide" categorical exclusion for "Indoor Bench-Scale Research Projects and Conventional Laboratory Operations" which was submitted and approved by DOE-AMSO.
+This exclusion is valid through June 3, 2018.
+Routine facility upgrades and renovations are covered under the Laboratory's "site-wide" categorical exclusion; "Renovations and maintenance activities for buildings, structures, infrastructures and equipment" which was also approved by DOE-AMSO and is valid until June 3, 2018.
 These "site-wide" CXs eliminate unnecessary documentation but still uphold the integrity of NEPA.
-Categorical exclusions are classes of actions that DOE (10 CFR 1021 Subpart D, App.
+Categorical exclusions are classes of actions that DOE (10 CFR 1021 Subpart D. App.
 B) has determined do not individually or cumulatively have a significant effect on the environment and do not require the preparation of either an environmental assessment or an environmental impact statement.
+The proposed Sensitive Instruments Facility (SIF) underwent a NEPA review and was determined to be excluded from further NEPA review as it meets the requirements for Categorical Exclusion B3.6 of 10 CFR part 1021.
+An archaeological consulting firm was hired to conduct an archaeological survey of the land where the proposed SIF will be constructed.
+The survey is required to fulfill the requirements of section 106 of the National Historic Preservation Act.
+The survey found no archaeological sites in the project (SIF) area.
+The survey report was sent to the State Historical Preservation Officer (SHPO) as required by section 106 of the National Historic Preservation Act.
+No further action was required by the SHPO.

-3.6 Clean Air Act (CAA) and National Emissions Standards for Hazardous Air Pollutants (NESHAPS)
+3.6 Clean Air Act (CAA) and National Emissions Standards for Hazardous Air Pollutants (NESHAPs)